RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 localblock   kubernetes.io/no-provisioner   Delete          WaitForFirstConsumer   false                  4m37s
 ~~~

-At this point in the lab we have now completed the prerequisits for OpenShift Container Storage.
+At this point in the lab we have now completed the prerequisites for OpenShift Container Storage.
 We can now move onto actually installing the OCS operator.
 To do that we will use Operator Hub inside of the OpenShift Console.
 Navigate to Operators->OperatorHub and then search for OpenShift Container Storage:

 <img src="img/ocs-operator.png"/>